Núria Bosch

 news

-Nov, 2025 My paper ‘Categorial granularity in syntactic acquisition: a multilingual corpus study on the left periphery’ has been accepted to Glossa.
+Dec, 2025 New paper ‘Categorial granularity in syntactic acquisition: a multilingual corpus study on the left periphery’ out in Glossa.

 Sep, 2025 I’ve been invited to give a talk at TreLinLab (Università di Trento), 29 May 2026!